HILL-TOPCONSULTANCY/INFORMATION/README.md

 Anyone interested in enhancing their skills in software delivery and operations can take the DevOps course.

 ### What are the prerequisites for the course?
-Preferably, candidates should have a bachelor's degree in computer science or a related field.
-Basic understanding of programming concepts and familiarity with Linux/Unix systems is recommended but not mandatory.
+Preferably, candidates should have a bachelor's degree in any field.

 ### What are the technical requirements to take the course?
 Students are required to have a laptop with the following specifications: